melefabrizio/iklwa/README.md

 ## (Wanted) features
 - Audio player
-- PWA optimized
+- About page populated from podcast title, description, author, email, etc.
-- Fetch podcast info and episodes from RSS feed
+- Fetch podcast info and episodes from RSS feed.
 - Search and filter episodes by date, description, title, tags, etc.
 - Announcement section from a custom tag in the podcast description